ATBO: Pre-debut

-Yeonkyu was a YG Entertainment trainee who participated in YG Treasure Box, but did not make it into the show's final debut lineup.
+Junmin and Rakwon were SM Entertainment trainees; the latter also being a former child model.
+While Yeonkyu was a YG Entertainment trainee who participated in YG Treasure Box, but did not make it into the show's final debut lineup.

+2022: Formation through The Origin - A, B, Or What?

 On February 6, it was reported that IST Entertainment, home to male idol groups Victon and The Boyz as well as female idol group Apink and Weeekly, was planning to debut their first boy group under the new company name in the first half of the year.

-On February 10, it was announced that the members would be selected from a group of 13 trainees through a survival program jointly produced with Kakao Entertainment and Sony Music Solutions.
+On February 10, it was announced that the members would be selected from a group of 13 trainees through a survival program called The Origin - A, B, Or What?, jointly produced with Kakao Entertainment and Sony Music Solutions.

-On the final episode aired on May 7, 2022, it was announced that the final seven contestants would debut as ATBO.
+On the final episode aired on May 7, 2022, it was announced that the final seven contestants: Junseok, Junmin, Hyunjun, Donghwa, Rakwon, Seunghwan and Yeonkyu would debut as ABO, which was then changed to ATBO.

-On June 13, 2022, IST Entertainment announced that Yang Donghwa would not be debuting as a member of ATBO after his past misconduct when he was a student surfaced online.
+On June 13, 2022, IST Entertainment announced that Donghwa would not be debuting as a member of ATBO after his past misconduct when he was a student surfaced online.
 On June 17, 2022, IST Entertainment announced that Won Bin, who was originally eliminated in episode 5, would be debuting with ATBO in replacement of Donghwa.

-2022–present: Debut with The Beginning: 開花
+2022–2023: Debut with The Beginning: 開花

 ATBO made their official debut on July 27, 2022, with the release of their debut EP, The Beginning: 開花, which can be roughly translated to "blooming flower".

+2024-present: Rakwon's departure and formation of The CrewOne

+On May 6, 2024, IST announced that Rakwon will be leaving the group due to health issues dating back to March.

+On June 27, the group collaborated with Just B to form the project boy group The CrewOne.
+The project group then joined Mnet's competition program Road to Kingdom: Ace of Ace, which premiered on September 19, 2024.